-Carey carried out the following due diligence on CL&P:
+The evidence Carey has provided indicates it carried out the following due diligence on CL&P:

-On 19 September 2011 it obtained a print out of the CL&P website.
-This contained the following information:

-- 'we are working hard to become the leading supplier of commercial land and products across different areas with good long term growth.' - 'expert advice tailored to the individual' (my emphasis) - 'In accordance with the Financial Services and Markets Act 2000, CLP brokers do not provide any financial advice.'

-On 20 September 2011 background checks were completed on two employees of CL&P.

-On 27 September 2011 Carey wrote to CL&P and asked it to complete a non-regulated introducer profile.
-It said:
+- On 19 September 2011 it obtained a print out of the CL&P website.
+This contained the following information: - 'we are working hard to become the leading supplier of commercial land and products across different areas with good long term growth.' - o 'expert advice tailored to the individual' (my emphasis) - 'In accordance with the Financial Services and Markets Act 2000, CLP brokers do not provide any financial advice.' - 20 September 2011 it completed background checks on two representatives of CL&P. - 27 September 2011 it asked CL&P to complete a non-regulated introducer profile. - 29 September 2011- the non-regulated introducer profile was completed by CL&P. It was signed by Terence Wright, and named him and Lesley Wright as directors of CL&P. - 9 December 2011 it spoke to representatives of CL&P and discussed the high portion of business it had introduced which related to the transfer of final salary schemes, and the payment of "cash back" incentives.

-'As previously mentioned we require for our compliance process to perform due diligence on company's (sic) who we enter into a business and professional relationship with so I would be grateful if you could complete the attached Introducer profile and sign and return it to us following which we will then issue you a Non-Regulated Terms of Business for signing.

-I look forward to the completed form duly signed as soon as possible'

-The non-regulated introducer profile was returned on 29 September 2011.
-It was signed by Terence Wright, and named him and Lesley Wright as directors of CL&P. In the event this document was only partially completed with some questions left unanswered.

-The form also asked the following question:

-'Are you or the firm subject to any ongoing FSA or other regulatory body review action or censure' - to which the answer given was no - this was incorrect.

-On 9 December 2011 - it spoke to representatives of CL&P and discussed the high portion of business it had introduced which related to the transfer of final salary schemes, and the payment of "cash back" incentives.
 It was agreed that in future any defined benefit transfers would be referred to a suitably qualified IFA for relevant advice and a copy of that advice would be provided to Carey for its file record.

-On 13 March 2012 - it asked CL&P to sign a non-regulated introducer agreement, backdated to the time it first started to refer business to Carey (15 August 2011).

-On 23 March 2012 - it asked CL&P for a copy of its accounts and passports of the directors.

-On 3 April 2012 - it repeated its request to CL&P for a copy of its accounts and passports of the directors.

-On 15 May 2012 - it completed a background check on Terence Wright, which revealed he was the subject of an FSA alert.
+- 13 March 2012 it asked CL&P to sign a non-regulated introducer agreement, backdated to the time it first started to refer business to Carey (15 August 2011). - 23 March 2012 it asked CL&P for a copy of its accounts and passports of the directors. - 3 April 2012 it repeated its request to CL&P for a copy of its accounts and passports of the directors. - 15 May 2012 it completed a background check on Terence Wright, which revealed he was the subject of an FSA alert.

 When taken together, these efforts went some way towards meeting the examples of good practice set out by the regulator in the publications I've set out above.
 I expect Carey's action was taken with these - and its overarching regulatory obligations - in mind.
 However, rather than conducting sufficient due diligence proactively, before deciding to accept business from CL&P, in my view Carey took a reactive piecemeal approach.
-Acting fairly and reasonably to meet its regulatory obligations Carey should have taken many of the steps it subsequently took prior to accepting any business from CL&P. If it had done so, I think it ought to have led it to conclude that it would not be fair and reasonable to accept Mr C's business from CL&P. I have set out below in more detail the steps I think Carey should have taken and what, acting fairly and reasonably, it should have concluded having taken those steps.
+Acting fairly and reasonably to meet its regulatory obligations Carey should have taken many of the steps it later took before accepting any business from CL&P. If it had done so, I think it ought to have concluded that it would not be fair and reasonable to accept Mr S's business from CL&P. I have set out below in more detail the steps I think Carey should have taken and what, acting fairly and reasonably, it should have concluded having taken those steps.